 Here’s how it works:

-All Altrix nurses who work more than 24 shifts within 12 months of their first approved timesheet receive higher referral fees, free additional training and free NMC renewal!
+All Altrix nurses who work more than 24 shifts within 12 months of their first approved timesheet receive higher referral fees, free additional training and £120 towards the cost of your NMC registration.

 Future updates will reward nurses who work the most shifts, such as even higher referral fees, freebies from well-known high street stores, CPD webinars and a 2nd uniform!